 How Much Does Comprehensive Car Insurance Cost?

-The Insurance Information Institute (III) estimates the average cost of comprehensive car insurance to be around $168 per year.
+According to the most recent auto insurance report by the National Association of Insurance Commissioners (NAIC), the average cost of comprehensive car insurance in 2019 was approximately $172 per year.
 This cost will vary based on your carrier and your state.
-For instance, residents of Oregon may pay as low as $97 per year, while those in Washington D.C. can pay up to $266.
+For instance, residents of California may pay as low as $97 per year, while those in South Dakota can pay around $348.

 Drivers don’t necessarily need to purchase comprehensive car insurance, as it’s not required in any state.
 Many motorists pick it up, though, because it yields significant savings in the event of a hailstorm, a damaged windshield, or an incident of theft or vandalism.

 The best way to determine your rates for comprehensive auto insurance comes by comparing quotes from multiple providers at once.
 That way, you’ll be able to tell which companies are your top choices for cheap car insurance.

 Approximately 79 percent of insured drivers have comprehensive coverage, according to the Insurance Information Institute (III).
 To help you decide whether to get this coverage or not, here are some questions you should ask yourself.